Helping The Family Historian

 We agreed she'd get the boxes delivered to me at Another Leaf Genealogy.
 I'd look at them to see what could be done and contact her without doing any input work.
 There was no charge to assess the stuff- she could just get the records collected, or pay the cost for me to send them back.

-The records were not too bad, and less chaos than I'd imagined.
+The records were not too bad, and more organized than I had imagined.
 I was able to input the tree basics fairly quickly.
 The caller became a client by purchasing a starter package, then going on a monthly plan.
 I was able to fill in additional details later, so the first monthly reports went to both her (Email) and to her father by post.
 They both enjoyed the memories that arose between them when they spoke about the leaves on their tree.

 This solution made people happy and preserved the records for the future.
 It worked within a budget for the client's pocket and my work planning.
 The fact that my client's father remembered more from his past was a bonus.
 Isn't that what it's all about?
 Finding a way forward together that helps people?
 I believe so.